 On social media, you’ve probably seen the hashtag #fail.

 It’s used to describe something that didn’t work out.
 Every day, I see and hear instances of “job seeker #fails.”
 Maybe you’ve seen it happen at work and in your job search.

 I’m going to help debunk your beliefs associated with job search by revealing eight “job seeker #fails.”
 I’ll also share the fixes.

-Please, dismiss all the assumptions you’ve made about how jobs get filled.
+Please, do yourself a favor and dismiss all the assumptions you’ve made about how jobs get filled.
 People hire people, not resumes.
-Let’s debunk your beliefs associated with job search.
-Here are eight that are hurting your job search along with the fixes.
+Here are the 8 job seeker #fails:

 You may believe that if you apply to enough jobs, you’ll eventually beat the odds and land one.
 Well, at least applying for jobs makes you feel like you are productive, but did you know, only 15% of jobs are filled through job boards according to CareerXroads sources of hire survey?

 Most jobs are either filled internally or through referrals.
 When you spend all your time and energy scoping out jobs and applying, you’re hurting your chances.
 So what else should you be doing?
 A combination of things.